-Call 911.
-Tell the dispatcher the workplace location and

-Call the building Medical Response Team, if applicable.

-the nature of the emergency Do not move the victim.
-Do not use fire alarms or cell phones in the building - they
+- Call 911.
+Give the dispatcher the workplace location and any information. - Call the building Medical Response Team, if applicable. - Do not move the victim. - Inform the victim's supervisor. - Assist medical responders when they arrive to locate the victim.

-Utilize the Oregon State Police Bomb Threat checklist.

-Take threats seriously.

 Bomb Threat